victorvdb/getdata3/README.md

 * aggregates and reshapes the data into the tidy dataset provided in this repo
 * save the tidy dataset to a txt file

+Extensive descriptions of what is being done can be found in the comments of the script.
+I have chosen to retain the variables that originally contained std() and mean() for the course project.
+There were other variables containing meanFreq() and so forth, but those fall outside of the required fields as far as I understand.

 Required packages are:

 * dplyr